stipefrkovic/identity-document-classification-trainer/README.md

 ## EfficientDet

 EfficientDet is an efficient and accurate family of deep learning models used for object detection tasks.
-Our implementation t requires it's training dataset to be provided in the Pascal VOC format.
+Our implementation required the training dataset to be provided in the Pascal VOC format.
 Each image in the dataset will be annotated as one of 3 classes:

 - id_card
 - driving_license